-1950.
-As stated in The Untold Legend of the Batman #1, a roughly four-year-old Bruce Wayne is present at a masquerade party held by his parents at their Wayne Manor home.
+Reference in and flashback from The Untold Legend of the Batman #1.
+A roughly four-year-old Bruce Wayne is present at a masquerade party held by his parents at their Wayne Manor home.
 Thomas Wayne wears a bat costume.
 During the ball, Thomas is kidnapped by injured gangster Lew Moxon, who wants the gifted doctor to perform surgery on him.
-Rather than operate, Thomas beats up Moxon and delivers him to James W. Gordon, a new lieutenant with the Gotham City Police Department.
+Rather than operate, Thomas beats up Moxon and delivers him to James Gordon, a new lieutenant with the Gotham City Police Department.
 Gordon is in his early twenties at this juncture.

-1956.
+Reference in The Untold Legend of Batman #1.
 Now onto the Wayne tragedy.
 The Untold Legend of Batman #1 tells us that Bruce is in pre-adolescence “one year” after the death of his parents.
 This means that Bruce is likely ten-years-old when they are killed, placing the double-murder on November 25, 1956.
 The murders are committed by Joe Chill as a paid revenge hit ordered by Lew Moxon, who has latterly been granted an early release from prison.
 Dr. Leslie Thompkins initially cares for the orphaned Bruce before he goes into legal custody of his Uncle Philip Kane.
 Ironically, Joe Chill’s mother, Alice Chilton, becomes Bruce’s full-time nanny.
 From this point on, young Bruce will start training non-stop.
 One more interesting thing to note before continuing.
 When it comes to Bruce’s non-stop training that begins now, the dedicated soldier won’t just focus on detective studies and the gym.
 In fact, the Silver/Bronze Age Bruce Wayne might be the nonpareil iteration of the character because he will be the only version to master the visual arts as well.
-As gleaned from the pages of Detective Comics #332 and Detective Comics #344, Bruce will become a professional-grade sketch artist and master wood carver.
+As gleaned from a reference in Detective Comics #332 and a reference in Detective Comics #344, Bruce will become a professional-grade sketch artist and master wood carver.

-1957.
-One year after his parents’ murder, Bruce wears a proto-Robin costume and spends a summer training with super-detective Harvey Harris (as shown via flashback in The Untold Legend of the Batman #1).
+Flashback from The Untold Legend of the Batman #1.
+One year after his parents’ murder, Bruce wears a proto-Robin costume and spends a summer training with super-detective Harvey Harris.

-1964-1966.
+Flashback from Batman #208 and Batman #188, Part 1—and also referenced in Batman #165, Part 1, Batman #178, Part 1, Batman #208, Batman #165, Part 2, and Batman #188, Part 1.
 At age eighteen, Bruce enters Gotham College as a criminology major.
 He rooms with Andrew Warner, becoming friends with Warner and sharing a physics class with him (as referenced in Batman #165, Part 1).
 Bruce also befriends aerospace engineering major Hank Nelson (as referenced in Batman #178, Part 1).
-Bruce begins dating theater major Julie Madison (as seen via flashback/reference in Batman #208).
+In his freshman year, Bruce begins wearing an aftershave that he will become fond enough of to wear for the rest of his life.
+Also early in his college career, Bruce has classes with poor student and general weirdo Lenny Fiasco.
+At a Winter Carnival, Bruce is crowned “Ice King” and rides in a sleigh with “Ice Queen” Celia Smith, whom Fiasco is madly in unrequited love with.
+(The cologne and Fiasco stuff are flashed-back-to from and referenced in Batman #188, Part 1.)
+Bruce later begins dating theater major Julie Madison (as seen via flashback/reference in Batman #208).
 He also joins a fraternity (as referenced in Batman #165, Part 2).
 During his college days, Bruce also befriends high-society gal Linda Page (as mentioned in Batman #208).
 Being a genius and a hard-worker, and presumably scheduling more-than-full-time classes round-the-clock, Bruce graduates at age twenty, after which time he becomes Batman.
 For more information about Bruce’s age and college era, see a footnote in Year One of the Silver Age section of this website.

 - COLLIN COLSHER: Some important rules before we actually get going.
 I’ve included flashbacks in a specific way.
 If a flashback is first revealed—let’s say in Year 15, hypothetically—the flashback may or may not be mentioned in Year 15, but the actual events that occur in said flashback will be placed one the timeline exactly when they originally occurred attached to bullets enumerated as “flashback.”
 Similarly, story references will be listed as bullet “references.”
 And likewise, important narrative events that don’t include Batman will be listed as “notes.”
 Therefore, any “references,” “flashbacks,” or “notes” occur chronologically at the spot where they are situated on the timeline.
 Any character names (or group names) highlighted in red denote the first appearance of a reoccurring character (or group).
 Some of these red items may appear only once in the Bat-verse, but appear elsewhere throughout the DCU, and thus have been given the crimson treatment as well.↩